aliceric27/ChatGPT-Next-Web/changelog/20250117_205800_model_selector_grouping.md

 - Consistent with existing design system

 ## Known Limitations
-- Group definitions are currently hardcoded (easily extensible)
+- Provider information must be available for proper grouping
 - No support for custom grouping rules per user
 - Groups are not persisted between sessions
-- Limited to prefix-based grouping only
+- Limited to provider-based grouping only

 ## Future Enhancements
 - User-customizable group definitions